bmhaynie/high-branch/_beer/late-addition.md

 alt:
 availability: Keg
 bitterness:
-description: This beer is dark yet smooth and easy drinking.
-This beer was hit with Columbus hops early in the boil for bittering and also "late additions" for flavor to create a slight citrus note to go with the chocolate and roast backbone.
+description: This beer is dark, yet smooth and easy drinking.
+It was hit with Columbus hops early in the boil for bittering, and also "late additions" for flavor.
+This created a slight citrus note to go with the chocolate and roast backbone.
 gravity:
 hops:
 ibu: 34